 After doing this and hitting the green "Run" button again, you should see some changes to your Repl.
 For one, you'll see a new pane in the top right which shows the web output from your server.
 We can see that visiting our Repl now returns a basic web page showing the "I'm alive" string that we told our web server to return by default.
 In the bottom-right pane, you can also see some additional output from Flask starting up and running continuously, listening for requests.

 Now your bot will stay alive even after closing your browser or shutting down your development machine.
-Repl will still clean up your server and kill your bot after about one hour of inactivity, so if you don't use your bot for a while, you'll have to log into Repl and start the bot up again or use an Always-on repl to keep it running 24/7.
+Repl will still clean up your server and kill your bot after about one hour of inactivity, so if you don't use your bot for a while, you'll have to log into Repl and start the bot up again or use a Deployments repl to keep it running 24/7.

 Forking and extending our basic bot

 This is not a very useful bot as is, but the possibilities are only limited by your creativity now!
 You can have your bot receive input from a user, process the input, and respond in any way you choose.
 In fact, with the basic input and output that we've demonstrated, we have most of the components of any modern computer, all of which are based on the Von Neumann architecture (we could easily add the missing memory by having our bot write to a file, or with a bit more effort by linking an SQLite database for persistent storage).